- Current Exhibitions

 In 1967, Centennial year, a small group of passionate individuals decided they wanted to do something of lasting value for the Bowen community.
 What better than to foster interest in the history of the island?
 Each one was given a district from which to gather facts and dates about the early years.
-The successful response of their efforts laid the groundwork for the writing of Bowen Island 1872-1972 with Irene Howard, and a goal of one day establishing a Bowen Island Museum and Archives.
+The successful response to their efforts laid the groundwork for the writing of Bowen Island 1872-1972 with Irene Howard, and a goal of one day establishing a Bowen Island Museum and Archives.

 Since then, their dream has come to fruition and the Bowen Island Museum & Archives has been continuously collecting material about the history of the “Happy Isle”.
 The Museum & Archives consists of two buildings in a park-like setting containing museum displays and an extensive museum and archival collection which exhibit the unique history of Bowen Island.